HsiangHung/Machine_Learning_Note/Graph/ML_graph/README.md

 * **Adamic-Adar index**: $\sum_{u \in \lbrace N(u) \cap N(v) \rbrace} \frac{1}{\log(k_u)}$, e.g. $\frac{1}{\log(k_C)}=\frac{1}{\log 4}$.

-However, the metric will be zero if two nodes have no nodes shared in common.
+However, the local neighborhood overlap metric will be zero if two nodes have no nodes shared in common.
 Potentially these nodes may be connected in future.

 ### 1.2.3 Global neighborhood overlap